Christmas beef and wine pairing tips - Decanter

 Cut

 Leaner cuts such as sirloin, fillet, silverside and topside lack the richness of flavour that comes from marbling.
 They make up for this with a tender texture, and so the best wines to take advantage are medium-bodied reds that don’t overpower the flavour, with a high acidity to help cut through the texture of the meat.
-The Sangiovese-based Petrolo Inarno is a great choice.
+The Sangiovese-based La Magia, Vigna Ciliegio, Brunello di Montalcino and Canalicchio di Sopra, Brunello di Montalcino 2013 are both great choices.

 Fattier cuts such as rump, fore rib and shin have a deeper flavour than leaner cuts.
-The Guillaume Gilles Cornas is a good match, as its plentiful tannins help to ‘dissolve’ the fats, while its intense black and red fruit flavours match the richness of the meat.
+The Freemark Abbey, Cabernet Sauvignon 2014 is a good match, as its plentiful tannins help to ‘dissolve’ the fats, while its intense black fruit and oak flavours match the richness of the meat.

 Cooking time

 If you prefer your beef at the rarer end of the spectrum, a rich, juicy wine will work well.
-The Château de St Cosme Gigondas has plenty of fruit and a lovely juicy character that matches the succulence and tenderness of rare meat.
+The Château Capion, Terrasses du Larzac, Le Chemin des Garennes has plenty of fruit and a lovely ripe and balanced character that matches the succulence and tenderness of rare meat.

-For medium to well-done beef, the Château Herve Laroque Fronsac fits the bill with its more savoury flavours to reflect the additional roasting time and firm tannins to match the firmer texture of the meat.
+For medium to well-done beef, the Château Fourcas-Borie, Listrac-Médoc or Domaine Grosbois, Gabare, Chinon fit the bill with its more savoury, spicy flavours to reflect the additional roasting time and firm tannins to match the firmer texture of the meat.

 Accompaniments